TXT872/TXT872/README.md

 ### Hi there 👋.
 This is the GitHub page of Toshiki Tsuda.

-I am a PhD student in economics: [my homepage](https://sites.google.com/view/toshiki-tsuda/home)
+I am a PhD student in economics.

 ###  R package
  - [mteucb](https://txt872.github.io/mteucb/)